alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

 * `rat case number [0..19] details`: Will give you all stored info on a case.
 * `[current;rat] case details`: Will give you all stored info on the currently open case.
+* `distance to current rat case`: Will give you the distance from your current location to the currently opened rat case.
+Requires the use of my `elite-scripts` Python scripts.
+* `distance to rat case number [0..19]`: Will give you the distance from your current system to a case’s system.
+Requires the use of my `elite-scripts` Python scripts.
 * `nearest commander to rat case number [0..19]`: Will give you the nearest of your CMDRs with their distance to a case’s system.
 Requires some setup and the use of my `elite-scripts` Python scripts.